 Though it’s most common in runners, plantar fasciitis and its hallmark heel pain can affect anybody.
 At Next Step Foot & Ankle in Philadelphia, Dr. Albert Giagnacova, DPM, has extensive experience treating this inflammation of the thick band of tissue on the underside of your foot.
 Dr. Giagnacova takes time to provide individualized podiatric care and offers a range of treatments with proven success.
-Call or use online booking to schedule a consultation today to get relief from your heel pain.
+Call or use online booking to schedule a consultation today at either our Philadelphia or Morrisville location to get relief from your heel pain.

 An inflammatory condition, plantar fasciitis is caused by degenerative irritation of the plantar fascia ligament in your foot.
 The plantar fascia is a thick band of tissue that connects your heel bone and your toes and acts as a shock absorber, working with the surrounding tendons and ligaments to support the arch of your foot.